khofstadter/navigatingthedigitalworld.com/README.md

 - clarify that referencing style is Markdown footnotes

 ### by week 9
-- do we go and visit Studio X and the Rebel Studio
 - put all pages into prose
 - write up some pages (or a summary of all) and publish somewhere
 1. essay writing tips: first write it up for a 5 year old, then make it sound more academic?
 Consider you essay as something in which you want to teach us something about what you have discovered.
 - https://seths.blog/2023/08/the-status-quo-is-very-good/
 - could I add a visual outline of the narrative (TOC) to the top of all pages (to help understand the structure?)
   - could I make one figure that visualizes the whole module (website)?
+- replace the content of the template's index.md file with an actual essay

 ## SP
 ### by week 16